Boating and ice safety

 Ice safety tips

 - Be aware of the ice conditions before venturing onto the ice.
 Always check ice thickness before walking or taking snowmobiles and ATVs on the ice, particularly early and late in the ice fishing season when ice is either forming or deteriorating.
 Clear ice is capable of holding more weight than cloudy ice.
-There should be a minimum of 4 inches of good clear ice before walking out onto the lake, and at least 6 or more inches before taking a snowmobile or ATV on the ice.
-This is only provided as a general rule, many factors influence ice conditions, and ice conditions are not uniform around the lake.
-Some areas may have plenty of ice, and others very little.
-For this reason it is not advisable to venture onto the ice until at least 6 inches or even more is present.
+There should be a minimum of four inches of good clear ice before walking out onto the lake, and at least six or more inches before taking a snowmobile or ATV on the ice.
 Late in the season (March-April) is particularly dangerous as the ice deteriorates.
 The ice may still be relatively thick, but may not hold as much weight as it is breaking down.
+Before you walk very far, drill a test hole to see how thick the ice is.
+You may also want to drill or dig some additional holes as you walk out.

 - Fish with a partner.
 If you go through the ice it is very difficult to get yourself out of the water without help.